 Trujillo sits on the Pan-American Highway so you can get busses from almost anywhere in Central or Northern Peru.

-Flights to the Trujillo airport are domestic only, with daily flights to and from Lima which usually cost around $80 and take about 1 hour 20 minutes.
+Flights to the Trujillo airport are domestic only, with daily flights to and from Lima which usually cost around $80 and take about 1 hour 20 minutes (Check out our review of Selina for your guide to where to stay in Lima).
 The airport is between the Trujillo and Huanchaco, so to get out you must either take a taxi (the fares are posted on a board outside the airport but it should be around S./20 or $6) or walk out onto the road and catch a collectivo going to Huanchaco.

 There are four bus routes from Trujillo to Huanchaco which take about 20 minutes.
 The big red and yellow local busses should have a Huanchaco sign on the front and cost S./1.50.
 The routes are called A, B, C and H but be sure to get them going in the right direction.
 Safer to just look for the Huanchaco signs in the front window or to ask the driver.